 Finally, may I wish you every success in the course and hope that you will enjoy your time with us.
 If you have any difficulties or any unanswered questions I hope that you will contact the Faculty Administration Office and other members of the Faculty for assistance.

-W. E. Glover Dean Faculty of Medicine Faculty of Medicine
+W. E. Glover Dean Faculty of Medicine

 Calendar of Dates